 – wear a comfortable, two piece outfit

-– if you choose to use a sedative and/or a painkiller you must have a driver with you or a ride home.
+– if you choose to use any sedatives and/or a painkiller you must have a driver with you or a ride home.

 – Make sure you have a government issued ID with you.
 We must, under Florida law, have proof of age.